-In Pai, there is several hot springs that one can visit.
+In Pai, there are several hot springs that one can visit.
 This includes Tha Pai Hot Springs and Sai Ngam Hot Spring.

-Sai Ngam Spring is located on your way to the Cave.
-This spring is really nice, the water was hot and there is bamboo changing rooms you can use for free.
+Sai Ngam Spring is located on your way to the cave.
+This spring is really nice, the water is hot and there are bamboo changing rooms you can use for free.

 It’s worth getting up early to avoid the crowds.
 The pools are well maintained making it even better.